 It may seem awkward for others to save up for all of these now, especially when their parents are still alive and kicking.
 But, let’s be practical.
 It’s the best way to honour your parents’ wishes and to get rid of both emotional and financial pressures when the time comes.

-Your savings for your aging parents are safe against inflation.
+Your savings for your ageing parents are safe against inflation.
 However, they won’t be safe from your financial liabilities related to your debts, accidents, divorce, or bankruptcy.
 Also, transferring money to the account for your parents can disqualify them from getting government benefits, like Medicaid.

 5. Business Partners